mattermost/mattermost-docker/README.md

-# Production Docker deployment for Mattermost
+# Docker deployment for Mattermost

-This project enables deployment of a Mattermost server in a multi-node production configuration using Docker.
+This project enables deployment of a Mattermost server in a multi-node configuration using Docker.

 [![Build Status](https://travis-ci.org/mattermost/mattermost-docker.svg?branch=master)](https://travis-ci.org/mattermost/mattermost-docker)